nicolaheld24/Palisades_LiDAR_R/README.md

 ## Study area

-The study area is located in the Santa Monica Mountains in Southern California, within the area affected by the 2025 Palisades Fire.
+The study area covers approximately 586.3 ha (5.86 km²) and is located in the Santa Monica Mountains in Southern California, within the area affected by the 2025 Palisades Fire.

 The region was selected because the fire spread rapidly through the area during the early phase of the incident.
 On January 8, 2025, extreme fire behavior, including short- and long-range spotting, continued to support further fire spread.
 The study area includes the Southern Topanga Canyon corridor, which was affected during the fire progression.